ddsky/gamebrain-api-clients/ruby/docs/DefaultApi.md

 api_instance = OpenapiClient::DefaultApi.new
-query = 'rpg for PC' # String | The search query, e.g., game name, platform, genre, or any combination. offset = 56 # Integer | The number of results to skip before starting to collect the result set. limit = 56 # Integer | The maximum number of results to return. filters = 'filters_example' # String | JSON array of filter objects to apply to the search. sort = 'computed_rating' # String | The field by which to sort the results. sort_order = 'asc' # String | The sort order: 'asc' for ascending or 'desc' for descending. generate_filter_options = true # Boolean | Whether to generate filter options in the response. api_key = 'abc123' # String | Your API key for authentication.
+query = 'rpg for PC' # String | The search query, e.g., game name, platform, genre, or any combination. offset = 56 # Integer | The number of results to skip before starting to collect the result set.
+Between 0 and 1000. limit = 56 # Integer | The maximum number of results to return between 1 and 10. filters = '[{"key":"platform","values":[{"value":"pc"}],"connection":"OR"},{"key":"genre","values":[{"value":"action"}]}]' # String | JSON array of filter objects to apply to the search. sort = 'computed_rating' # String | The field by which to sort the results, either computed_rating, price, or release_date sort_order = 'asc' # String | The sort order: 'asc' for ascending or 'desc' for descending. generate_filter_options = true # Boolean | Whether to generate filter options in the response. api_key = 'abc123' # String | Your API key for authentication.